Patrick Bouvier Kennedy: Death and funeral

-Kennedy died at 4:04 a.m. on August 9 "despite a desperate medical effort to save him" and had lived 39 hours and 12 minutes.
-At the time of the infant's death, the president was outside the room with the hyperbaric chamber with his brother, Attorney General Robert F. Kennedy.
-The First Lady, then 34, remained at Otis Air Force Base Hospital recovering from the caesarean section.
+Patrick Kennedy died at 4:04 a.m. on August 9 "despite a desperate medical effort to save him" and had lived for 39 hours and 12 minutes.
+At the time of the infant's death, the president was outside the room with the hyperbaric chamber with his brother, U.S. Attorney General Robert F. Kennedy.
+The first lady, then 34, remained at Otis Air Force Base Hospital recovering from the caesarean section.
 She was told of her son's death by Dr. Walsh.
-(He would console her again after her husband's assassination and was aboard Air Force One with her as she returned from Dallas with the president's body.)
+(He would console her again after her husband's assassination and was aboard Air Force One with her as she returned from Dallas with the president's body a few months later.)
 She was given a sedative and slept until the president flew from Boston.
 Very little was said about the family's reaction.
-White House Press Secretary Pierre Salinger stated of the First Lady's condition: "Given the circumstances, her condition is satisfactory."
+White House Press Secretary Pierre Salinger stated of the first lady's condition: "Given the circumstances, her condition is satisfactory."
 The president, who had reportedly slept only four hours since the birth, was photographed arriving at Otis Air Force Base looking "grave and appearing tired."

-A small funeral mass was held on August 10, 1963 in the private chapel of Cardinal Richard Cushing in Boston.
-The president's mother was in Paris and was told not to return for the funeral, but the First Lady's sister Lee Radziwill had already flown in from Greece before the baby died.
+A small funeral mass was held on August 10, 1963, in the private chapel of Cardinal Richard Cushing in Boston.
+The president's mother, Rose Kennedy, was in Paris and was told not to return for the funeral, but the first lady's sister Lee Radziwill had already flown in from Greece before the baby died.

 Cushing, the Archbishop of Boston, performed the funeral mass, as he would for John F. Kennedy, assassinated 104 days later.
-Siblings Caroline, then five years old, and John Jr., two and a half, did not attend.
+Siblings Caroline, then five years old, and John Jr., two years old, did not attend.

 The child was initially buried at Holyhood Cemetery in Brookline, Massachusetts, the president's hometown.
 His body and that of his stillborn sister Arabella were reinterred on December 5, 1963, alongside their father, at Arlington National Cemetery and later moved to their permanent graves in Section 45, Grid U-35.